 Established in 2018 at the direction of then-President Teresa A. Sullivan and supported by current President Jim Ryan, the commission complements the findings and recommendations of the President’s Commission on Slavery and the University, which concluded its formal work last year.

-New stories will publish on Thursdays and will be added here throughout the fall.
+New stories will publish occasionally and will be added here throughout the fall.
 Check back for more.